-72 Procedure on receipt of ballot boxes after poll
+Procedure on receipt of ballot boxes after poll.

-- (1) The constituency registrar shall receive into his custody the ballot boxes and the sealed packets mentioned in section sixty and shall, as soon as practicable after he has received all the ballot boxes and sealed packets, make arrangements for verifying the statements in terms of subsection (3) of section sixty and counting the votes given at the poll and, for that purpose, shall give notice in writing to each candidate or his election agent of the time and place where he will- - (a) verify the said statements; and - (b) count the votes. - (2) At the verification of the statements referred to in subsection (1) and at the counting of the votes the following persons and no others may be present- - (a) the constituency registrar and such counting officers as he may consider necessary and such other persons as may be prescribed; and - (d) the candidates and one election agent for each candidate:
+- 64. (1) The constituency registrar shall receive into his custody the ballot boxes and the sealed packets mentioned in section fifty-two and shall, as soon as practicable after he has received all the ballot boxes and sealed packets, make arrangements for verifying the statements in terms of subsection (2) of section fifty-two and counting the votes given at the poll and, for that purpose, shall give notice in writing to each candidate or his election agent of the time and place where he will- - (a) verify the said statements; and - (b) count the votes. - (2) At the verification of the statements referred to in subsection (1) and at the counting of the votes the following persons and no others may be present- - (a) the constituency registrar and such counting officers as he may consider necessary and such other persons as may be prescribed; and - (b) the candidates and one election agent for each candidate: